DigiNode-Tools/diginode-tools/README.md

 ## Release Notes

+DigiNode Tools v0.3.4 - 2022-07-09 Test Release
+- New: Add reminder to install system updates if there are any

 DigiNode Tools v0.3.3 - 2022-07-09 Test Release
 - Fix: Don't restart digibyted before wallet backup if it is already running
 - Fix: Memory/swap values in Status Monitor should now display correctly